LazerTechnologies/choo-choo-monorepo/README.md

 ### Traits & Image Generation

-The app generates the full metadata for each ticket, including traits, image, and other fields, as a JSON object.
+The app's `generator` package generates the full metadata for each ticket, including traits, image, and other fields, as a JSON object.
 This JSON is uploaded to IPFS, and the resulting IPFS hash/URL is written to the contract as the ticket's metadata (`tokenURI`).

 ```json
 {